[Latest update 2025, November 10] Thanks to our team member 🧑🏻🦱 Ray, this guide has been updated and is packed with local tips.

 ✈️ How to get to Malta

-- Plane: Almost every European capital is connected with direct flights to Malta International Airport (MLA).
-Popular airlines and low-cost carriers are AirMalta, Wizzair, Easyjet, and Ryanair.
+• Plane: Almost every European capital is connected to Malta International Airport (MLA) with direct flights.
+Popular airlines and low-cost carriers are Air Malta, Wizz Air, EasyJet, and Ryanair.
+Ryanair has announced six new routes to Glasgow, Gothenburg, Luxembourg, Norwich, Newcastle, and Palma, and has increased frequencies on 20 other routes, including Milan, Porto, Bucharest, and London.
 The airport is about 5 km southeast of Valetta.
-From the airport to the city center of Valetta it is a 15 minutes ride by taxi (16 Euro), or a 2-Euro ride via bus (Line X4).
-Tickets can be purchased on board.
+From the airport to Valletta's city center, it is a 15-minute ride by Uber or Bolt (€16-20), or a €2 (€2.50 in summer) bus ride (Route X4).
+Tickets can be purchased on board by card or cash.

-- Ferry: From Sicily, you can take a ferry to Malta which runs twice per day and takes 2 hours.
-The price for a one-way ticket is 66 Euro.
+• Ferry: From Sicily, you can take a ferry to Malta, which runs twice per day and takes 2 hours.
+The price for a one-way ticket is €70-90.

 🚌 Public transport in Malta

-- Taxi: Taxi in Malta are based on a fixed tariff.
-With the taxi app, you can easily book a licensed driver for getting you around.
-A ride from the Airport to Valetta city center costs around 15 Euro.
+• Taxi: Taxi in Malta is based on a fixed tariff.
+With the taxi app, you can easily book a licensed driver to get you around.
+A ride from the Airport to Valetta city center costs around €15.

-- Bus: Generally buses are a cheap way of getting around in Malta but be alerted to spend some extra time due to unplanned delays.
-The tour from the airport to Valetta costs 2 Euro but takes also a little bit longer.
+• Bus: Generally, buses are a cheap way to get around Malta, but be aware that you may need to spend extra time due to unplanned delays.
+The tour from the airport to Valetta costs €2 but takes a little bit longer.

 🏡 How to find a place